b-steve/palm/cran-comments.md

 ## Test environments

-* Local Xubuntu 16.04 install, R 3.3.2
+* Local Xubuntu 16.04 install, R 3.4.2
 * win-builder (devel and release)

 ## R CMD check results

-* No ERRORs or WARNINGs
+* No ERRORs, WARNINGs, or NOTEs.

-* There was 1 NOTE:
+* There was 1 Note_to_CRAN_maintainers:

-   checking CRAN incoming feasibility ...
-NOTE
   Maintainer: ‘Ben Stevenson <ben.stevenson@auckland.ac.nz>’

-   New submission

-   Possibly mis-spelled words in DESCRIPTION:
-     Neyman (12:358)
-     Ogata (12:117)
-     Stoyan (12:128)
-     Tanaka (12:109)

-   * This is the first package I have submitted to CRAN.

-   * These are author names, and are not mis-spelled.
+    * These details are correct.